UniMath/agda-unimath/src/metric-spaces/epsilon-delta-limits-of-maps-metric-spaces.lagda.md

-states that the limit of `f x` as `x` approaches `x₀` is a `y` such that for any `ε : ℚ⁺`, there [exists](foundation.existential-quantification.md) a `δ : ℚ⁺` such that if `x` and `x₀` are in a `δ`-neighborhood of each other, `f x` and `y` are in a `ε`-neighborhood of each other.
+states that the limit of `f x` as `x` approaches `x₀` is a `y` such that for any `ε : ℚ⁺`, there [exists](foundation.existential-quantification.md) a `δ : ℚ⁺` such that if `x` and `x₀` are in a `δ`-neighborhood of each other, `f x` and `y` are in an `ε`-neighborhood of each other.

 This contrasts the definition of a [limit](metric-spaces.limits-of-maps-metric-spaces.md) of a map in a metric